-Applicants should have a minimum undergraduate grade point average of 3.2, or its equivalent, a minimum grade point average of 3.5 for all combined graduate work, and verbal and quantitative portions of the Graduate Record Examination (GRE).
+Applicants should have a minimum undergraduate grade point average of 3.2, or its equivalent, a minimum grade point average of 3.5 for all combined graduate work, and acceptable Graduate Record Examination (GRE) scores.
 International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
 A total score of 90 on the iBT TOEFL (equivalent to 575 on the paper-based version of the Test of English as a Foreign Language) or 6.5 overall on the IELTS is required.

 Applications will be reviewed only in the spring term for fall admission.
-Students who wish to be considered for graduate assistantships must submit an application by January 15 in the year in which they wish to begin their studies.
+Students who wish to be considered for graduate assistantships must submit an application by January 15 for admission in the following Fall semester.